yugr/rust-slides/materials/materials.md

     + Discusses CGU problem (and how ThinLTO fixes it), PGO, aliasing, various LLVM fixes
   * More materials: no new links
 - Inspecting rustc LLVM optimization remarks using cargo-remark: https://kobzol.github.io/rust/cargo/2023/08/12/rust-llvm-optimization-remarks.html
+  * Status: backlog
+  * This is an important feature
   * need to run `cargo remark` on some real projects
 - Improving crypto code in Rust using LLVM’s optnone: https://blog.trailofbits.com/2022/02/01/part-2-rusty-crypto/
   * Assignee: yugr